neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 the framework will dispatch the `windowClose` event.

 ## `cli.binaryName: string`
 Binary file name of your application.
-If it is `myapp`, all binaries should use `myapp-<platform>` format.
+If it is `myapp`, all binaries will use `myapp-<platform>_<arch>` format.

 ## `cli.resourcesPath: string`
 Path of your application resources.

+## `cli.extensionsPath: string`
+Path of your application extensions.

 ## `cli.clientLibrary: string`
 Filename of the Neutralinojs JavaScript library.

 ## `cli.binaryVersion: string`
-Neutralinojs server version. neu CLI adds this property when the project is scaffolded.
+Neutralinojs server version.

 ## `cli.clientVersion: string`
-Neutralinojs client version. neu CLI adds this property when the project is scaffolded.
+Neutralinojs client version.